Foamy bark canker: Geosmithia putterillii

-Geosmithia putterillii, also known as Geosmithia pallida, is a species of fungi of the genus Geosmithia, which was named by Australian mycologist John Pitt in 1979, is widely distributed and contains 10 species.
+Geosmithia putterillii, also known as Geosmithia pallida, is a species of fungus of the genus Geosmithia, which was named by Australian mycologist John Pitt in 1979, is widely distributed and contains 10 species.

 Disease cycle

-The western bark beetle carries G. pallida and burrows into the host tree, depositing the fungus inside the phloem where the female beetle lays its eggs.
+The western bark beetle carries Geosmithia sp. #41 and burrows into the host tree, depositing the fungus inside the phloem where the female beetle lays its eggs.
 As more beetles are produced, the fungus is picked up and transported to other areas of the host or another host.
-Conidia spores of G. pallida are known to function in reproduction of the fungus.
-Some species of the genus Geosmithia are known to produce apothecia, however it is unclear whether G. pallida produces this type of spore dispersing structure.
-The western oak bark beetle is a known vector for transmission of G. pallida and is responsible for infecting oak tree hosts with fungal inoculum.
+Conidia spores of Geosmithia sp. #41 are known to function in reproduction of the fungus.
+Some species of the genus Geosmithia are known to produce apothecia, however it is unclear whether Geosmithia sp. #41 produces this type of spore dispersing structure.
+The western oak bark beetle is a known vector for transmission of Geosmithia sp. #41 and is responsible for infecting oak tree hosts with fungal inoculum.
 The beetles may also be responsible for dispersing conidia spores among coast live oak trees.
 However, it is unclear how the fungus becomes associated with the bark beetles that eventually make their way into the phloem of oak trees.
 It is possible that spores (or spore-producing structures) are picked up on the soil surface, on woody debris, or on the bark of trees as beetles make their way to oak tree hosts.
 Spores may attach to the exterior of the beetles, however, this mechanism of association is still unknown.
-Once the bark beetles have begun tunneling through and consuming phloem tissue, G. pallida is "dropped" or dispersed throughout the tunnels and is able to begin growth within damaged tissues nearby.
+Once the bark beetles have begun tunneling through and consuming phloem tissue, Geosmithia sp. #41 is "dropped" or dispersed throughout the tunnels and is able to begin growth within damaged tissues nearby.
 The fungus is then able to continue reproduction (by production of conidia), thereby causing disease, once inside the phloem.